 The virtual volume appears as a storage device for MSX machine, readable and writable, but located outside of the machine on the remote server defined by the NETSETCLOUD command.
-Its index number is 2, with GR8NET SD-card having index number 1; thus SD-card will be mounted first if it is present in its slot and has valid format.
+Its index number is 2, with GR8NET SD-card's index number is 1; thus Nextor will mount SD-card first if card is present in its slot and has valid format.